 Just walking to the bathroom may seem impossible at first, but moving around is important for your c-section recovery.
 It will help your circulation and make it much less likely that you’ll develop blood clots.
 What’s more, it will make your bowels less sluggish, which will help you feel a whole lot more comfortable a lot sooner.

 For these reasons, you’ll be encouraged to walk each day.
 Try to take your walks a short time after you’ve taken pain medication, when you’re likely to feel more comfortable.

 It’s also important to get to the bathroom to urinate regularly.
 A full bladder makes it harder for the uterus to stay contracted and increases pressure on the wound.

-You need to wait about a week to wear C-Panty or you can cover the silicone panel with a pad or panty liner and begin use as tolerated.
-As with any post-surgical product, get your doctor's ok.
+You need to wait about 1-2 weeks to wear C-Panty or you can cover the silicone panel with a pad or panty liner and begin use as tolerated.
+You need to cover the incision area with a panty liner until your incision is completely healed.
+As with any post-surgical product, get your doctor’s ok before using.

 You’ll likely be given a prescription for more painkillers and a stool softener before you leave the hospital.
 You may need prescription painkillers for up to a week after surgery, gradually transitioning to over-the-counter pain relievers.
 (If you’re breastfeeding, don’t take aspirin or drugs containing acetylsalicylic acid.)

 Drink plenty of fluids to help you avoid constipation.
 Your incision will likely feel better day-by-day, quite noticeably so after several days, though it may continue to be tender for several weeks.